-The companies that scale smoothly think differently.
-They don’t just “hire more developers.”
+The companies that scale well don’t just hire more people.

 They design systems that scale.